adap/flower/doc/source/quickstart_scikitlearn.rst

     from typing import Dict

 The number of federated learning rounds is set in :code:`fit_round()` and the evaluation is defined in :code:`get_eval_fn()`.
-The evaluation function is called after each federated learning round and gives you the information about loss and accuracy.
+The evaluation function is called after each federated learning round and gives you information about loss and accuracy.

 .. code-block:: python